top of page

 As for the casting...

 Something I'm also going to talk about with Lee is age.
-These are two characters who are really informed by age and where kind of the worst choice you can make is to cast from the neither-notably-old-nor-young range between the thirties and the early-fifties.
+These are two characters who are really informed by age and for whom kind of the worst choice you can make is to cast from the neither-notably-old-nor-young range between the thirties and the early-fifties.

 Ruta Gedmintas is in her mid-ish 30s.
 She looks younger, but not so young that her youth is striking.
 She is also beautiful.
-She has fairly strong features but not to the extent it’s really striking or feels part of a characterful aesthetic.
+She has fairly strong features but not to the extent they really challenge you or seem to play to a particular character.

 So with two of the biggest visual choices that characterise Serafina, we're just landing in the 'ehhhh?' zone.
-That's deadly for a character with so little screen-time to make themselves interesting.
+That's deadly for a character with so little screen-time to make themselves interesting in other ways.
 Nothing about this casting brings in an interesting extra dimension, a sense of implied story, an angle of particular intrigue.

 Kaisa

-Kasia should feel impressive in his own right, to help in the build-up of the witch reveal.
+Kasia should feel impressive in his own right, as a character who operates independently of a human, and to help in the build-up of the witch reveal.
 He needs to make an impact when he appears and stand out from the dæmons we've seen before.

 Now in the TV show, a lot of that impact was always going to be lost because the wider storytelling around dæmons has been poor.
-You can't break a pattern that isn't there.
+You can't break a pattern that isn't there to any effect.
 But lets look at how the series lets down this part of the build-up to witches in the immediate:

-Obviously Pullman chose Kaisa's form carefully for this role.
-Kaisa's a snow goose, so unusually large for the dæmons we've seen and very aesthetically striking.
+Obviously Pullman chose Kaisa's form carefully.
+Kaisa's a snow goose in the book, so unusually large for the dæmons we've seen and very aesthetically striking.
 A snow goose has mythological weight and literary symbolic resonance.

 But!
 I completely sympathise with the series' reasons for changing that form.
 Apparently, a goose form was tried and looked absurd talking.
 Fair enough.
 I can imagine.
 Birds are notoriously difficult to animate in CGI generally, so they did well not to bunk the bird thing entirely.